Broke-Developers/File-Type-Based-Structure/README.md

 ### entities

 Intended for defining data models or entities used in the application.

 ### helpers
 <img src="https://github.com/user-attachments/assets/bc103c2f-45c6-44d5-be20-abb328fdf3fc" width="20px" height="20px"/>
+Contains helpers that are used in the application.

+The origin of helper comes from helper classes in Java.
+Classes that had internal state and sometimes bounded to the app logic. for example ArrayList, or a class that can only be used in your app and depends on the BL of your app.

+If you have these clauses below then you have a helper:

+- It has low-mid complexity.
+- It can be related to your project logic. (not an obligation)
+- It may not be able to use it in other projects. (not an obligation)
+- It usually has some internal state. (not an obligation)
+- It is a class or an object.
+It usually is not a function. (and again not an obligation)

+If at least two clauses of above are correct, then you have a helper.
+A class with an internal state, a function that is dependant to your BL, and a specifically designed class only can be used in your app.
+All of these are helpers.

+It is a good practice to have `.helper` extension at the end of the file name.
+Helpers can be related only to one domain so, it is a good practice to define a folder for each domain, add an index.js file and put helpers of each domain in the corepuning folder (shared domain is also there).

 ### interfaces